 top of page

-Completed in August 2024, the Ridge Runner Fun Zone Playground replaced a much beloved but outdated playground at Bluefield City Park, the Yakkity Yak Playground.
-It was designed specifically to capture the theme of Bluefield’s railroad legacy, and its name was drawn from the name of the Ridge Runner train in the park, another beloved icon of the City Park.
-The playground was built to include a variety of features that make it easily accessible to people of all ages and abilities.
+Completed in August 2024, the Ridge Runner Fun Zone Playground replaced the much beloved but outdated Yakkity Yak playground at Bluefield City Park.
+It was designed specifically to capture the theme of Bluefield’s railroad legacy, and its name was drawn from the name of the park's Ridge Runner train.
+The playground was built to include a variety of features for accessibility to all ages and abilities.

 The Ridge Runner Fun Zone Playground was the recipient of the James L. McClelland Public Parks and Recreation Facility Award at the 2024 West Virginia Parks and Recreation Association conference!